Manual Vacuum Aspiration

 Women typically report cramping after the procedure.
 Taking ibuprofen (400-800mg) before the procedure can help reduce feelings of discomfort. (*4)

 “Women’s experience with pain during MVA varies widely, with some women feeling almost nothing at all and other women feeling quite uncomfortable.
 Typically, the MVA procedure takes several minutes, during which most women will feel a moderate amount of cramping.
 After the procedure has ended, cramping usually decreases rapidly.”

 The procedure usually takes 10-15 minutes. (*6)

 No, but a woman’s preference should always dictate how care is provided.
-That being said, MVA can be performed at a primary level on an outpatient basis using a local anaesthetic.
+That being said, MVA can be performed at a primary level on an outpatient basis using a local anesthetic.